subaud

 Skills Instead of Setup Docs

 My now-playing kiosk has a long install document, and it's a long document.
-Three hundred and ninety-three lines, eight sequential phases, six environment variables that each gate a different optional install path, and a fifty-line section on a particular display whose touch input lives on a separate USB
+Three hundred and ninety-three lines, eight sequential phases, six environment variables that each gate a different optional install path, and a fifty-line section on a particular display whose touch input lives on

 Monitoring with Claude Code

 Most of the now-playing kiosk was built with my autopilot workflow, which I've written about before.
 I describe a feature, it gets planned, built, and reviewed, and it ships.
 For most of the project that's the whole story.
-But the kiosk's job is to
+But the kiosk's job is

 Feature Workflow Updates: Driving Features on Autopilot and More